 Dedicated instructors and teaching assistants are available throughout each study day over the entire programme to assist you with one-on-one support.

-Our physical location is in the winterless Whangarei in Northland.
-When joining your cohort remotely you will connect online to enjoy the benefits of collaborative thinking and networking.
-All of our remote students get the same experience of working together remotely.
+You will connect online with your cohort, enjoying the benefits of collaborative thinking and networking.
+All of our students get the same experience of working together remotely.

 A Day at Developers Institute